ValleyBell/MidiConverters/README.md

 - Super Hang-On (`.M2S` files)

 For whatever reason, the format is more complicated and has more features than the M2Seq v2 format.

+The two games that use the format only use a subset of the features of the M2Seq v1 format.
+I included a test file `ATEST.M2S` that makes use of the otherwise unused commands and features.

 ## m2seq22mid
 This tool converts songs used by the X68000 "M2system sequencer-2" sound engine to MIDI.